6 minute read time

-Your From label should reflect who the subscriber has the relationship with, or who they are expecting to hear from.
+Your “from” label should reflect who the subscriber has the relationship with or who they are expecting to hear from to ensure they open the email.
 Usually, your company name is appropriate.

 Your CTA is what you want your readers to do with your email.
 It should tell them exactly what action to take.
-Use these tips to put more action in your calls-to-action:
+Use these tips to put more action into your calls to action:

-The success of every email campaign begins and ends with the quality of your list so don’t skip this step!
-Many an email error has happened due to a mistake in a list.
+The success of every email campaign begins and ends with the quality of your list, so don’t skip this step!
+Many email errors have occurred due to a mistake in a list.

 Remove duplicate addresses and scrub your email list for any invalid or improperly formatted addresses.
-Campaign Monitor has an integration with Kickbox that will remove low-quality addresses from your subscriber lists, prior to sending your first campaign.
+To do this, you can utilize a tool like Campaign Monitor, which has an integration with Kickbox that will remove low-quality addresses from your subscriber lists before sending your first campaign.

-You can choose an infinite amount of elements to test in your email, but we recommend keeping it to one element per test so you can really understand what’s happening.
+You can choose an infinite amount of elements to test in your email, but we recommend keeping it to one element per test so you can understand exactly what your results are.

-48% of email is now opened on a mobile device, according to Litmus.
+Forty-eight percent of email is now opened on a mobile device, according to Litmus.
 To make sure your emails look great no matter what device they’re read on, use a responsive email template.
-We offer heaps of mobile-friendly email templates that make it a breeze for everyone to create a great looking email.
+We offer heaps of mobile-friendly email templates that make it a breeze for everyone to create a great-looking email.